rajmohanacharya/gcp-resource-summary-cost-analysis-powershell-script/README.md

 .\Get-GCPResourceSummary.ps1

 ### PowerShell Restrictions by your Organization
-**If you are planning to run this script on your office laptop/desktop, it might fail with restrictions error message
+**If you are planning to run this script on your Corporate laptop/desktop, it might fail with restrictions error message
 As a workaround, you can copy the full contents of the script and run it in powershell**